elatov/elatov.github.io/_posts/2012-11-30-vcap5-dca-objective-4-2-deploy-and-test-vmware-ft.md

 ---
 ### Identify VMware FT hardware requirements

-From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-availability-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-availability-guide.pdf']);">vSphere Availability ESXi 5.0</a>&#8220;:
+From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-availability-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-availability-guide.pdf']);">vSphere Availability ESXi 5.0</a>":

 > **Host Requirements for Fault Tolerance**
 > You must meet the following host requirements before you use Fault Tolerance.
 >
 > *   Hosts must have processors from the FT-compatible processor group.
-It is also highly recommended that the hosts&#8217; processors are compatible with one another.
+It is also highly recommended that the hosts' processors are compatible with one another.
 See the VMware knowledge base article at http://kb.vmware.com/kb/1008027 for information on supported processors.
 > *   Hosts must be licensed for Fault Tolerance.
 > *   Hosts must be certified for Fault Tolerance.
 See http://www.vmware.com/resources/compatibility/search.php and select Search by Fault Tolerant Compatible Sets to determine if your hosts are certified.
 > *   The configuration for each host must have Hardware Virtualization (HV) enabled in the BIOS.

 ### Identify VMware FT compatibility requirements

-From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-availability-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-availability-guide.pdf']);">vSphere Availability ESXi 5.0</a>&#8220;:
+From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-availability-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-availability-guide.pdf']);">vSphere Availability ESXi 5.0</a>":

 > **Cluster Requirements for Fault Tolerance**
 > You must meet the following cluster requirements before you use Fault Tolerance.
 >
 > *   Host certificate checking enabled.
 > *   At least two FT-certified hosts running the same Fault Tolerance version or host build number.
-The Fault Tolerance version number appears on a host&#8217;s Summary tab in the vSphere Client.
+The Fault Tolerance version number appears on a host's Summary tab in the vSphere Client.
 > *   ESXi hosts have access to the same virtual machine datastores and networks.
 > *   Fault Tolerance logging and VMotion networking configured.
 > *   vSphere HA cluster created and enabled. vSphere HA must be enabled before you can power on fault tolerant virtual machines or add a host to a cluster that already supports fault tolerant virtual machines.